 By March 2025, DMARC implementation will be mandatory in PCI Data Security Standards version 4.0.
-DMARC, recommended by the PCI SSC as a future-dated requirement, protects companies from email-based attacks like phishing.
-After the deadline, companies processing card data must implement DMARC for robust email authentication.
+The DMARC authentication protocol is recommended by the Payment Card Industry Security Standards Council (PCI SSC) as a future-dated requirement, and it protects companies from email-based attacks like phishing.

 PCI SSC is an acronym for Payment Card Industry Security Standards Council and is a global organization that establishes and maintains the PCI Data Security Standards (PCI DSS).